WHAT IS BRUINCAST?

-BruinCast is a service offered and subsidized by the Center for the Advancement of Teaching to video record and/or audio record regularly scheduled undergraduate lectures for later playback from the course website.
+BruinCast is a service offered and subsidized by the Center for the Advancement of Teaching to video record and/or audio record (podcast) regularly scheduled undergraduate lectures for on-demand playback from the course website on CCLE.

 BruinCast is currently available in some form in 76 classrooms on campus, including every general assignment classroom with a capacity of 60 or more.